signalfx/splunk-otel-collector/docs/getting-started/linux-installer.md

 sh /tmp/splunk-otel-collector.sh -h
 ```

-One additional parameter that may need to changed is `--memory` in order to
+One additional parameter that may need to be changed is `--memory` in order to
 configure the memory allocation.

 > By default, this variable is set to `512`.
 If you have allocated more memory